ceciliamvrie/Learning-Data-Structures/README.md

 		this._storage = {}; // storage is an object that will hold the data into properties }

-The next step is to make methods for pushing and poping the stored data either into or outof the stack.
+The next step is to make methods for pushing and poping the stored data either into or out of the stack.
 We shall put this into the prototype since all instances of stack should have these same properties.

 	Stack.prototype.push = function(data) {